PLAZMAMA/bunnyhop.nvim/README.md

 ## Acknowledgments
-- Thank you [Oli Morris](https://github.com/olimorris) for encoraging me to make to plugin.
+- Thank you [Oli Morris](https://github.com/olimorris) for encoraging me to make this plugin.
 - [Cursor](https://github.com/getcursor/cursor) for the inspiration for this plugin.

 [rockspec-format]: https://github.com/luarocks/luarocks/wiki/Rockspec-format